sqadev/sqadev.github.io/README.md

-Ray Santos's blog about Software Quality Assurance and Development.
+Ray Santos's personal blog about Software Quality Assurance and Development.